tim-s-ccs/ccs-digitalmarketplace-frontend-diff/README.md

-                            This will normally be references to tags like v3.7.0 but this will accept any commit-ish such as branches or even commit identifiers                [required] --force-refresh           Force a re-download of govuk-frontend, bypassing the cache.
+                            This will normally be references to tags like v3.7.0 but this will accept any commit-ish such as branches or even commit identifiers                [required]

+  --force-refresh           Force a re-download of govuk-frontend, bypassing the
+                            cache.
 Useful if the version you are specifying represents a branch such as if you were testing against master

+  --include                 Specify a subset of the tests to run.
+Should
+                            be one or more names of components, space separated

+                            For example --include accordion button
+                                                                         [array]

+  --exclude                 Specify a subset of the tests to exclude.
+Should be
+                            one or more names of components, space separated [array]
 ```